 That’s a lot of people.
-That’s why a new study published in the journal, Clinical Interventions in Aging is getting a lot of attention.
+That’s why a study published in the journal, Clinical Interventions in Aging is getting a lot of attention.
 According to this study, there’s a fair amount of evidence to suggest that hearing loss may lead to some relatively serious health concerns for some elderly individuals.

 The cause and effect relationship between hearing loss and these other health concerns often isn’t clear.
 That’s why the researchers in this particular study use the term “comorbid,” a rather fancy word that simply means two or more conditions tend to exist at the same time.
 Hearing loss and depression, for example, are often observed to be comorbid conditions.

 But we don’t have enough information, scholarship, or research to suggest that hearing loss causes depression or vice versa.
-The scholarship (at least in this case) only goes so far as to say that the two often show up in the same person.

 Over the years, various studies have examined the link between specific ailments and hearing loss.
 The research published in Clinical Interventions and Aging seemed to indicate that there are definite mental health symptoms that tend to exist comorbidly with hearing loss, especially in the elderly.
 Some of those issues include: